rothsandro/tree-generator/README.md

 # ASCII Tree Generator

-A simple web-based tree generator that let's you create ASCII folder trees.
+A simple web-based tree generator that lets you create ASCII folder trees.

 The app is available on https://tree.microkit.co/